deeplearning4j/deeplearning4j/glossary.md

 ### <a name="downpoursgd">Downpour Stochastic Gradient Descent</a>
 [Downpour stochastic gradient descent](http://research.google.com/archive/large_deep_networks_nips2012.html) is an asynchronous [stochastic gradient descent](#stochasticgradientdescent) procedure, employed by Google among others, that expands the scale and increases the speed of training deep-learning networks.

-###<a name="epoch">Epoch</a>
+###<a name="epoch">Epoch vs Iteration</a>

 In machine-learning parlance, an epoch is a complete pass through a given dataset.
 That is, by the end of one epoch, your neural network -- be it a restricted Boltzmann machine, convolutional net or deep-belief network -- will have been exposed to every record to example within the dataset once.
 Not to be confused with an iteration, which is simply one update of the neural net model's parameters.
-Many iterations occur before an epoch is over.
+Many iterations can occur before an epoch is over.
+Epoch and iteration are only synonymous if you update your parameters once for each pass through the whole dataset; if you update using mini-batches, they mean different things.
+Say your data has 2 minibatches: A and B. `.numIterations(3)` performs training like AAABBB, while 3 epochs looks like ABABAB.

 ###<a name="etl">ETL</a>
 Extract, transform, load: Data is loaded from disk or other sources into memory with the proper transforms such as [binarization](#binarization) and [normalization](#normalization).
 Broadly, you can think of a datapipeline as the process over gathering data from disparate sources and locations, putting it into a form that your algorithms can learn from, and then placing it in a data structure that they can iterate through.